sjzeil/CppUnitLite/README.md

   break is forced before abandoning the test case.
 Although the break will be deeper in the call stack than the failed assertion, it should still be possible to use the debugger examine the data at the point of the failure.

+* Command line selection of which tests to run will now accept camelCase abbreviations.
+For example, if you have "UnitTest (testStringMatchers)", you can request this at the command line as  "tSM".